agourlay/zip-password-finder/README.md

 ## Performance

+ZipCrypto is roughly a 1000 times cheaper to crack with brute force.

-It is rather slow and seems to suffer from contention as the number of workers increases which makes it impractical for non-trivial passwords.
+In general it is rather slow and seems to suffer from contention as the number of workers increases which makes it impractical for non-trivial passwords.